Getting started: Linear ODE inversion

 noise_scale = 0.05

 Here we set our priors.
-We use a weakly informative Beta(2,2) prior which puts less mass at the tails.
-We could also use a flat prior Beta(1,1) if we wanted to be more agnostic to further minimize the influence of the prior.
+We use a weakly informative Beta(2,2) prior which places less probability mass at the extreme values near zero and one.
+We could also use a flat prior Beta(1,1) if we wanted to be maximally indifferent to which parameters are most likely.

-Now we assign a simple Gaussian likelihood for the obsevation/noise model.
+Now we assign a simple Gaussian likelihood for the observation/noise model.

 inference_prob = SimulatorInferenceProblem(forward_prob, ode_solver, model_prior, lik);